nand-n/gopher/README.md

 Go also has acouple of built int funcitons to signal and recover from truly exceptional conditions.
 The recovery mechanism is executed only as part of a function's state being torn down after an error, which is sufficient to handle catastrophe but requires no extra controll strucuters and when used well , can result in clean error-handling code.

 #### Write the code with erros before writing the code with out erros.
 Always chack for errors .
 Always always always.

+## Printing & logging

+you have fiew options to chose from when it comes to pringing out or loggin an error message

+- fmt.Println()
+- log.Pringln()
+- log.Fatalln()
+  - os.Exit()
+- log.Panicln()
+  - deffered functions run
+  - can use 'recover'
+- panic()